When the second half of your life is better than the first.

 Parents spend decades diligently guiding their children from brushing their teeth to submitting college applications and everything in between.
 Most parents do their best to also bestow upon their children the intangibles – drive, focus, ambition and thirst for success.
 What a lucky generation ahead of us.

-What happens when the kids grow up; become doctors, lawyers, politicians and entrepreneurs?
+What happens when the kids grow up; become doctors, lawyers, corporate executives and entrepreneurs?
 They pack up their dreams and aspirations and flee the nest to start families of their own, even moving out of state.
 Life becomes complicated for them and eventually important holidays are missed along with warm, family gatherings.

 Welcome to the tipping point of your world